ninavergara605/COD_cheater_detector/README.md

 * Number of Hits per Match
 * Time Alive per Match

 If a player scored 3.5 standard deviations above all other players in 3 of the above categories, an individual was labeled a hacker.
-3.5 is a standard threshold for detecting outliers
+3.5 is a standard threshold for detecting outliers.

 ### Smurf Detection
 #### Smurf Description